Yogesh-10/TypeScript-dev-resource/Readme.md

 ## TypeScript-Dev-Resource

-This repo contains Reference for TypeScript
+This repo contains topics and Reference for TypeScript